 Immigration has been a contentious issue since the nation's inception.
-During periods of substantial immigration, it has not been unusual for the native-born population to raise objections on many grounds - cultural, religious, ethnic, and economic.
+During periods of substantial immigration, it has not been unusual for the native-born population to raise objections on many grounds-cultural, religious, ethnic, and economic.
 The focus of the latest national debate over high levels of immigration is largely on its economic effects, that is, whether immigration provides net economic benefits to society.

 The current debate has been concerned with the impact of immigration on the public budget and the private economy.
 In terms of budgetary effects, the question is whether immigrants receive more in public services than they pay in taxes.
-Immigrants also affect the private economy in their capacity as workers: if the admission of foreign-born workers lowers wages, which, in turn, results in more goods being produced at lower prices, then U.S. consumers would benefit; if immigration results in lower wages, then U.S. workers would be harmed.
+Immigrants also affect the private economy in their capacity as workers: if the admission of foreign-born workers lowers wages, which, in turn, results in more goods being produced at lower prices, then U.S. consumers would benefit; however, if immigration results in lower wages, U.S. workers would be harmed.
 The debate over immigration policy has been devoted more to the well-being of U.S. workers than to consumer welfare.
-Regardless of which private economic effect is of interest, the impact of immigration on natives' labor market outcomes must be estimated to ascertain whether foreign-born workers confer net economic benefits on society.